nielsenjared/nielsenjared.github.io/content/blog/convert-decimal-hexadecimal-base/index.md

 7FF
 ```

-## How to Convert Decimal to Base Using a Stack in JavaScript
+## How to Convert Decimal to Hexadecimal and any Base In-Between Using a Stack in JavaScript

-Let's refactor the algorithm we created in [How to Convert a Decimal to Binary in JavaScript](@TODO) to convert any base between binary and hexadecimal using a stack.
+Let's refactor the algorithm we created in [How to Convert a Decimal to Binary in JavaScript](https://jarednielsen.com/convert-decimal-binary/) to convert any base between binary and hexadecimal using a stack.
 If you're unfamiliar with stacks, you may want to first read [JavaScript Stack Data Structure](https://jarednielsen.com/data-structure-stack-javascript/).

 To calculate a base, we need to divide the decimal by the desired base until the quotient is zero.
 We store the remainder of each division operation and use that to create a string representing the base.